-- C. Design Guidelines for All Buildings Within the Districts Newly constructed or reconstructed buildings as well as existing buildings and their appurtenances, which have been altered, repaired or moved, shall be visually compatible with the nearby buildings, squares and places to which they are visually related and specifically with nearby and/or adjacent "A" or "B" buildings in terms of the following factors: When determining visual compatibility, the Board shall consider the following factors: - 1.
+- C. Design Guidelines for All Buildings Within the Districts Newly constructed or reconstructed buildings as well as existing buildings and their appurtenances, which have been altered, repaired or moved, shall be visually compatible with nearby buildings.
+When determining visual compatibility, the Board shall consider the following factors: - 1.
 Scale of the Building.
 The scale of a building depends on its overall size, the mass of it in relationship to the open space around it, and the sizes and shapes of its doors, windows, roofs, porches and balconies.
 The scale gives a building "presence"; that is, it makes it seem big or small, awkward or graceful, overpowering or unimportant.
-The scale of a building should be visually compatible with its site and with its neighborhood.nearby buildings, orientation on the lot, and topographical location. - 2.
+The scale of a building should be visually compatible with its site and nearby buildings, orientation on the lot, and topographical location. - 2.
 Height.
 A sudden dramatic change in building height can have a jarring effect on the streetscape, i.e., the way the whole street looks.
 A tall building can shade its neighbors and/or the street.
-The height or of buildings should be visually compatible with the heights of the nearby buildings in the neighborhood. - 3.
-Proportion of Building's Front Primary Facade Facade(s).
-The "first impression" a building gives is that of its front primary facade facade (s, the side of the building which faces the most frequently used public way.
-The relationship of the width to the height of the front primary facade facade(s) should be visually compatible with that of its neighbors nearby A and B buildings. - 4.
-Rhythm of Solids to Voids in Front Primary Facade Façade(s).
-When you look at any facade of a building, you see openings such as doors or windows Door and window openings appear as (voids) in the a wall surface (solid).
-The sizes and positioning of voids in a solid surface creates a pattern or rhythm that helps to define a building's character.
-Usually the voids appear as dark areas, almost holes, in the solid and they are quite noticeable, setting up a pattern or rhythm.
-The pattern of solids and voids in the front primary facade façade(s) of a new or altered building should be visually compatible with that of its neighbors nearby A and B buildings. - 5.
-Proportions of Opening within the FacilityFacade(s).
-Windows and doors come in a variety of shapes and sizes; even rectangular window and door openings can appear quite different depending on their dimensions.
-The relationship of the height of windows and doors to their width should be visually compatible with the architectural style of the building and visually compatible with that of its neighborsnearby A and B buildings.
+The height of buildings should be visually compatible with the heights of nearby buildings. - 3.
+Proportion of Building's Primary Façade(s).
+The "first impression" a building gives is that of its primary façade(s).
+The relationship of the width to the height of the primary façade(s) should be visually compatible with nearby A and B buildings.